thimpat/c-for-node/README.md

 C-node is a module that allows invoking C code from your nodeJs application.
-It does not use node-gyp but the TCC compiler.
+The module uses the TCC compiler.
+It does not use node-gyp.
+It does not use Python.

 # Installation